speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 This command runs `fastsimcoal` using a MAF (`-m`) while ignoring monomorphic sites (`-0`) and SFS entries with less than 10 SNPs (`-C`).
 This means that entries with less than 10 SNPs are pooled together.
 This option is useful when there are many entries in the observed SFS with few SNPs and with a limited number of SNPS to avoid overfitting.

 `fastsimcoal` will also perform (`-n`) 10,000 coalescent simulations to approximate the expected SFS in each cycle and will run (`-L`) 40 optimization (ECM) cycles to estimate the parameters.
 The number of ECM cycles should be at least 20, better between 50 and 100.
-The number of coalescent situations should ideally be something between 200,000 and 1,000,000 but to make it faster, we are now only running 10,000 simulations.
+The number of coalescent simulations should ideally be something between 200,000 and 1,000,000 but to make it faster, we are now only running 10,000 simulations.
 We also specify (`-M`) that we want to perform parameter estimation.
 With `-s 0`, we can tell `fastsimcoal` to output SNPs.

 Once `fastsimcoal` is finished, we can have a look at the output files.
 It produced a folder called `${PREFIX}` which contains a number of new files.
 The most relevant files are the following: